The Sensational Spider-Man (vol. 2): "The Husband or the Spider?," "Wounds," and "Nothing Can Stop the Rhino" (Issues 32–34)

 These three issues deal with how the women in Spider-Man's life are affected by his unmasking.
-The issues deal with Mary Jane Watson-Parker, Aunt May, and the Black Cat respectively.
+The issues deal with Mary Jane Watson, Aunt May, and the Black Cat respectively.
 The storyline focuses on each of the women reacting to not only Peter's public unmasking, but also a brutal beating that Peter receives at the hands of the Rhino.